harmony-one/h/progress/rikako-hatoya.md

+2025-07-07 Mon: Working on LP Aerodromerebalancing.
+Checking uniswap code to adapt for aero.

+---

-2025-07-06 Sun: (Still working for today, will update more later) Continued with Q3 doc, reading through replies and some ideas to bounce back.
+2025-07-06 Sun (1.7h): Continued with Q3 doc.
+Reading through replies and adding some additional documents to each topic.

 2025-07-05 Sat (1.5h): Read through /Q3 document.
 Added additional questions.